Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Relevant properties of isolated LPTs

 \subsection{DA J1832 activity timeline and alternative scenarios}

-Aside from ULPs generally, we have focussed on DA J1832 which has displayed both X- and radio-band activity simultaneously.
+Aside from LPTs generally, we have discussed the case of DA J1832 at length since this object has displayed both X- and radio-band activity simultaneously.
 We provide here a brief summary of the observational timeline and how we have interpreted it theoretically, providing also some caveats and alternative interpretations.